Pon-Dinesh-kumar/100-days-of-front-end/log.md

 CSS keyframes are a powerful tool for adding dynamic animations to web pages.
 I'm amazed by the level of creativity and interactivity that can be achieved with CSS animations.
 Excited to incorporate these animations into my future projects!

 #100DaysOfCode #CSS #Animations #WebDevelopment

+### Day 67: CSS Animations

+Date: [Date]

+Today's Progress:
+- Explored CSS animations and their various properties.
+- Learned how to create keyframe animations and apply them to elements.
+- Experimented with different animation timing functions and durations.

+Thoughts:
+CSS animations provide an engaging and interactive way to enhance the user experience on web pages.
+It's fascinating to see how animations can bring elements to life and make them more visually appealing.
+I'm excited to continue exploring and mastering CSS animations!

+#100DaysOfCode #CSS #Animations #WebDevelopment